-Donald Trump Is Saudi Arabia’s ‘B**ch’, Says Democratic Congresswoman In Strong Rebuke Over Khashoggi Killing
+Donald Trump Is Saudi Arabia’s ‘B**ch,’ Says Democratic Congresswoman In Strong Rebuke Over Khashoggi Killing

 “Hey @realdonaldtrump: being Saudi Arabia’s b**ch is not ‘America First,'” Gabbard tweeted.

-In the White House press statement which failed to implicate Mohammed bin Salman, or indeed refused to acknowledge the conclusion reached by the country’s intelligence community, Trump seemed to exonerate the Saudi prince while continuing to boast about the fantastic relationship between the two countries.
+In the White House press statement, which failed to implicate Mohammed bin Salman, or indeed refused to acknowledge the conclusion reached by the country’s intelligence community, Trump seemed to exonerate the Saudi prince while continuing to boast about the fantastic relationship between the two countries.

 “King Salman and Crown Prince Mohammad bin Salman vigorously deny any knowledge of the planning or execution of the murder of Mr. Khashoggi.
-Our intelligence agencies continue to assess all information, but it could very well be that the Crown Prince had knowledge of this tragic event–maybe he did and maybe he didn’t!”
+Our intelligence agencies continue to assess all information, but it could very well be that the Crown Prince had knowledge of this tragic event – maybe he did and maybe he didn’t!”

-The statement also bashed other countries in the Middle East, including Iran, which Trump has been at odds with ever since he took over the presidency, while also praising Saudi Arabia for the economic benefits it was reaping on the United States.
-Celebrating the “record amount of money” poured in by the Wahhabi nation which would “create hundreds of thousands of jobs” and lead to “tremendous economic development” for America, Trump’s statement has not only led to a severe backlash from Democratic politicians but also from Republicans who reprimanded the president for eulogizing Saudi Arabia.
+The statement also bashed other countries in the Middle East, including Iran, which Trump has been at odds with ever since he took over the presidency, while also praising Saudi Arabia for the economic benefits it was dropping on the United States.
+Celebrating the “record amount of money” poured in by the Wahhabi nation, which would “create hundreds of thousands of jobs” and lead to “tremendous economic development” for America, Trump’s statement has not only led to a severe backlash from Democratic politicians, but also from Republicans who reprimanded the president for eulogizing Saudi Arabia.